H4mid2019/Flask-RestAPI-Starship/README.md

 < Content-Length: 3299
 < Connection: keep-alive
 </pre>
-The third line from the bottom shows that the output is JSON.
+<p>The third line from the bottom shows that the output is JSON.
+To make the JSON more beautiful:</p>
-Then for getting beauty json:
 <pre>
 curl -s 127.0.0.1 |  jq ‘.’
 </pre>